Crane flies (tipilidae),They

 The different species Myopa are very similar.
 Striking is the large, white face (below the eyes).

-A very variegated brown coloured black Myopa with a striking white head.
-The wings have a large spots pattern in which there is always a white spot on cross vein R-M. All the thighs with a black ring on the middle.
+A very colourful brown black beak with a striking white head.
+The wings have an extensive spots pattern, where there is always a white spot on cross vein R-M. All thighs with a black ring on the middle.

 A dark brown Myopa with just a clear spot in the wing cross vein RM.
 Sometimes there is to distinguish vague darkening in the top of the wing, but these are never clear spots.
 Thorax to the scutellum completely black.
 Because of the spot on the wing it is not to be confused with other